• Skip to content

 • Updates

 This topic area covers statistics and information relating to homelessness in Hull including local strategic need and service provision.
 Information on the impact of Housing on health and data on housing type and household composition is covered within the Health and Wellbeing Influences section.
+A needs assessment was completed in Hull during 2023 for people with multiple unmet needs which included people who were homeless.
+The report – which was finalised in 2024 – is available within Multiple Unmet Needs under Vulnerable Groups.

 This page contains information from the Office for Health Improvement & Disparities’ Fingertips.
 Information is taken ‘live’ from the site so uses the latest available data from Fingertips and displays it on this page.
 As a result, some comments on this page may relate to an earlier period of time until this page is next updated (see review dates at the end of this page).